cairo-book/cairo-book/src/ch02-03-functions.md

 expression that evaluates to the value `11`.
 Expressions can be part of
 statements: in Listing 3-1, the `6` in the statement `let y = 6;` is an expression that evaluates to the value `6`.
 Calling a function is an expression.
-Calling a macro is an expression.
 A new scope block created with curly brackets is an expression, for example: